decodewidwaiz/decodewidwaiz/README.md

 ###

-<h1 align="center">hey there 👋</h1>
+<h1 align="center">Hey there 👋</h1>

 ###

 <h3 align="left">👨‍💻 About Me</h3>

 <p align="left">
-  🤓 My name is <strong>Md Waiz Alam</strong>. <br />
+  🤓 Hi, I'm <strong>Md Waiz Alam</strong>. <br />
-  🎓 Fresher stepping into the tech world with a strong focus on real-world problem-solving. <br />
+  🎓 A tech enthusiast and recent graduate eager to dive into real-world problem-solving. <br />
-  🛠️ Curious builder of real-world tools, extensions & automations. <br />
+  🛠️ Passionate about building practical tools, extensions, and automations that make life easier. <br />
-  ✨ Turning my curiosity and what-ifs into real life projects.
+  ✨ I love transforming curiosity and "what if" ideas into impactful projects.
 </p>

 ###